BCom 1st Year Business and Business Environment Notes Study Material

 (b) The Air (Preservation and Control of Pollution) Act, 1981.

-(c) The Environmental (protection) Act, 1986 etc.
+(c) The Environmental (Protection) Act, 1986, etc.

-(vii) International Environment: After economic reform, business are now compelled to come out of their domains and see beyond the physical boundaries of the country.
-There is a need for universal rule of business in global perspective.
-In new scenario the aim of business is to reduce the gap between domestic prices and world prices, and to lower the trade barriers-tariff, and liberalize the trade regime through adoption of Liberalization, Privatisation and Globalization for development of business.
-In pursuance of this broad objective, the World Trade Organisation (WTO), General Agreements on Trade in Services (GATS), the agreement on Trade Related Aspects of Intellectual Property Rights (TRIPs) and the agreement on Trade-Related Investment Measures (TRIMs) have been brought as a universal rule of business.
+(vii) International Environment: After economic reform, businesses are now compelled to come out of their domains and see beyond the physical boundaries of the country.
+There is a need for a universal rule of business from a global perspective.
+In the new scenario, the aim of business is to reduce the gap between domestic prices and world prices and lower the trade barriers-tariff and liberalize the trade regime through the adoption of Liberalization, Privatisation, and Globalization for the development of business.

 IMPORTANCE OF THE STUDY OF BUSINESS ENVIRONMENT